sarahdepalo/adventure-time/README.md

   <a href="https://github.com/sarahdepalo/adventure-time-backend"><strong>Check Out the Quiz API »</strong></a>
 </p>

-Buzzfeed style Adventure Time Quiz - find out which character you're most like at [placeholder link]()!
+Buzzfeed style Adventure Time Quiz - find out which character you're most like at [adventure-time-quiz.netlify.app/](https://adventure-time-quiz.netlify.app/)!

 This project was built to practice writing TypeScript without a tutorial.
 My goal was to recreate the quiz style tutorial I had followed previously, but to make it more a bit more complicated and involved (and fun).
 Instead of using a published API, I created one specifically for this quiz.